wilkelab/Metagenomics_CAST/src/nontn7/README.md

 # Non-Tn7 CRISPR-transposons

 `main.sh` Runs the entire pipeline.
+Tests can be run with `python -m pytest` in this directory.

 `dedup.py` Deduplicates operons
 `fix-paths.py` Updates paths to those on our local cluster